-- Navy blue, light blue, forest green, red, or white long or short sleeved solid color polos - White or light blue button up long or short sleeved solid color dress shirts or blouses - No visible logos/applications, slits, or holes - Not too tight, form-fitting, see-through, or overly loose - Shirts and blouses must be tucked in, to a standard of neatness and modesty - The longest sleeved shirt or blouse must be the top layer - T-shirts worn as an undergarment must be white, if visible
+Shirts must be long or short sleeve solid color polo (white, red, navy, light blue, and forest green only); button up long or short sleeve solid color dress shirts or blouses (white or light blue only); should not have any visible logos, applications, etc.; should not be too tight, form-fitting, see-through, or overly loose; and should not have any holes.
+During the school day, shirts and blouses must be tucked in to a standard of neatness and modesty.
+The longest sleeve of a shirt or blouse must be on the outside.
+T-shirts worn as an undergarment must be white, if visible.